Children's Book Authors Available for Appearances

 Freddi Williams Evans is the author of The Battle of New Orleans: The Drummer’s Story.
 Her desire to write grew out of an urge to share family stories as well as the untold and "under-told" stories of other African Americans.
 Ms. Evans’s presentation will help history come alive for your students and will illustrate the role of a drummer in the Battle of New Orleans.
 As an artist, therapist, educator, and administrator, Mrs. Evans has worked with children of all ages and exceptionalities in various public and private settings, and is well equipped to give an enthralling and educational presentation.
 Rates: available upon request.
 Freddi Evans is a native of New Orleans, LA.

-Stephanie Ford is an illustrator, educator, and Civil War enthusiast, who has been a regular participant in reenactments since she was in high school.
-Ford gives presentations to reenactors and historical societies on a number of subjects, including sharpshooters, women’s roles in the war, dress in the nineteenth century, and frontier life in Texas.
-She also gives art presentations and workshops to artists’ guilds and schools as well as teaching high school art and English in Texas.
+Stephanie Ford is an illustrator, educator, and Civil War enthusiast, with a love for art and teaching.
+Ford has been a regular participant in reenactments since she was in high school.
+She gives presentations to reenactors and historical societies on a number of subjects, including sharpshooters, women's roles in the war, dress in the nineteenth century, and frontier life in Texas.
+She also gives art presentations and workshops to artists' guilds and schools as well as teaching high school art and English in Texas.
 Rates: $300/day, plus expenses.
 The illustrator lives in Barry, TX.
-For more information, visit http://www.stephaniehford.com/.
+For more information, visit http://www.stephaniehford.com/."

 Chester Freeman is one of this country’s premier teddy-bear makers.
 His work has been featured on the covers of Teddy Bear Review and Teddy Artists.
 Other prestigious magazines, including Teddy Bear and Friends and Country Living, have singled out his artistry on their pages.
 Mr. Freeman gives presentations and writing workshops in schools, promoting his book, Runaway Bear.
 He has several programs to choose from, for both children and adults.
 Rates: $250/single lecture, $300/half-day, $400/full day, plus expenses.
 Mr. Freeman lives in Geneva, NY, but also travels to North Carolina several times a year.